Table of Contents

 During Brenda and Bailey’s trip to Venice, they stayed at Bed and Venice – Casa per Ferie la Pietà and booked it through booking.com, which we use quite a bit during our travels.
 This is definitely a bed and breakfast and there are shared bathrooms but it is quite worth staying in this place for the wonderful views and walking distance to San Marco.

 Lastly, another app called Hotels.com is great for finding great deals on hotels.
-Make sure to sign up to the rewards program to get 1 night free for any 9-night stay.
+Make sure to sign up for the rewards program to get 1 night free for any 9-night stay.

 Where to eat in Venice